-Posted on September 4 2015 in writing & reading
+Posted on September 4 2015 in for writers

 As writers, our goals our driven by self-motivation.
 Perhaps you have an agent or editor who gave you a deadline, but otherwise, you’re on your own.
 And, speaking from experience, it can be easy to set unrealistic goals, then feel guilty when you fail to meet them.

 So how do you make reasonable goals for yourself?

 Below are five tricks I use to take my big (sometimes overwhelming) writing goals, and make them into realistic, achievable, reasonable writing goals.
 Goals that are a source of motivation, not guilt.